Blog

 What are the main responsibilities of an Audio Describer?

-• Study roles from scripts
+• Study stage directions and storylines from scripts

-• Record different types of audiovisual products and their requirements, such as documents, television series and CDs
+• Record different types of audiovisual products

 What qualifications do I need to be an Audio Describer?

 You will need to complete formal training to be an Audio Describer which may or may not result in a formal qualification.
 However a number of other qualifications will definitely assist in your ability to complete the duties asked of this role.
 For example, English and Voice work for pronunciation.
+An understanding of theatre, set and costumes can also be beneficial when describing.

 What skills do I need to be an Audio Describer?

-• Communication
+• Communication skills

 • Attention to detail